Retired Illinois couple claims huge lottery prize

 The one-third of the prize won by the Butlers would amount to $218.6 million if paid in 26 annual installments.
 They chose, however, to take a lump sum payment of $157.9 million, which will be reduced to $110.5 million after federal and state taxes.

-At a news conference in Red Bud, located about 36 miles (58 km) south of St. Louis, Merle Butler said he usually only plays the lottery when the jackpot hits about $150 million.
+At a news conference in Red Bud, located about 36 miles south of St. Louis, Merle Butler said he usually only plays the lottery when the jackpot hits about $150 million.

 "I was retired but now it looks like I have a new full-time job," said Merle Butler, 65, referring to managing the money.
 The couple waited three weeks to come forward after the drawing in order to consult financial and legal advisors, he added.